Diane Mantzaris: Career

-Whilst Mantzaris's practice was met with considerable opposition from printmaking traditionalists and institutions at that time, and the subject of its 'legitimate use' debated in forums, she also paved the way for artists that followed and computers were later adopted into art school university curricula.
+Whilst Mantzaris's practice was met with opposition from printmaking traditionalists and institutions at that time, and the subject of its 'legitimate use' debated in forums, she also paved the way for artists that followed and computers were later adopted into art school university curricula.

 In 1987 Mantzaris was granted a three-month Australia Council residency in Tokyo.
 In the same year she exhibited a large body of computer-generated lithographs in the solo exhibition 'Modern Legends' at 200 Gertrude Street Gallery, Melbourne.
-These works were toured in exhibitions in public and regional galleries throughout Australia, including: 'Encounters 1', curated by Stephanie Britton, at the South Australian School of Art; 'My Head is a Map', curated by Roger Butler at the Australian National Gallery.
-The works then toured through Asia, in such exhibitions as: '6x6', which was the first exhibition of prints to tour Thailand, co-ordinated by Asialink and curated Anne Kirker (now curator of Asian Art), it was later hosted at the Queensland Art Gallery.
+These works toured in exhibitions in public and regional galleries throughout Australia, including: 'Encounters 1', curated by Stephanie Britton, at the South Australian School of Art; 'My Head is a Map', curated by Roger Butler at the Australian National Gallery.
+The works then toured through Asia, in such exhibitions as: '6x6', which was the first exhibition of prints to tour Thailand, co-ordinated by Asialink and curated Anne Kirker (curator of Asian Art), it was hosted at the Queensland Art Gallery.

 Mantzaris returned to Tokyo in 1990, for 'Tokyo Connection', an exhibition of work by artists who had been awarded the Australian artists' studio in Tokyo.
 Works such as the computer-generated lithograph Fuji Mart Builder (1987) were reproduced widely in the printed media.

 In the late 1980s to early 1990s, when scanners had become accessible home-technology, Mantzaris began incorporating collage into her prints.
 In a work from this period, Beauty Queen No. 14 (Cherry Blossom) (1991), depicting a Japanese man wearing a gown, the shifting layers of imagery are combined with frequent references to the act of seeing, so that the viewer is presented with numerous images depending on their vantage point; thus presenting multi-layered interpretations.
 The work is less a commentary on Japanese culture than an interrogation of the viewers' perceptions of love, sexuality, taboos and customs.
 The piece was part of a larger series of boxed constructions of layered laser-printed transparencies which were shown in part at the 1992 Adelaide Biennale of Australian Art, 'Unfamiliar Territory', Art Gallery of South Australia, curated by Tim Morell.
 Professor Jenny Zimmer wrote of these works that the optical vibration and boxed coffined images convey the private hells, dilemmas and ironies of public existence.